-Hot Tuna's New Brunch Service Announced in the Virginia Pilot
+Hot Tuna's New Brunch Service Announced in the Virginian-Pilot

 Visit the Virginia Pilot online for the full article, or continue below for an excerpt of food writer Patrick Evans-Hylton's piece.

 Hot Tuna Bar & Grill, a favorite restaurant for dinner since 1992, throws their hat in the ring on March 4.